fstark/icl-1501/System_Programmers_Manual.md

 ## 2. REGISTERS

-The Cogar 4 contains one general purpose accumulator that IS eight bits (one byte) long.
-Almost all of the nonbranch DPL-l instructions refer to the accumulator.
+The Cogar 4 contains one general purpose accumulator that is eight bits (one byte) long.
+Almost all of the nonbranch DPL-1 instructions refer to the accumulator.
 It is the major center for processor activity and the primary pipeline for data flow to and from the memory and the peripheral devices.